If you've tried other vegan banana muffin recipes and were disappointed, you have arrived at the right place.

 *I save the juice from either cooking chick peas or from the can in ice cube trays which equal exactly 2 tbsp ea. and are perfect for when you need it at times like this, for satueeing and for other recipes!

 Step 1: Make the maple flax eggs and set aside to gel for several minutes.
 Preheat your oven to 375 degrees F.

 Step 2: In a mixer or by hand, mash the ripe bananas.
-Add the brown sugar, vanilla extract, aqua faba, baking soda and sea salt.
+Add the brown sugar, vanilla extract, aqua faba, baking soda, baking powder and sea salt.
 Add the maple flax eggs last and mix on low.

-Step 3: Grind the oats in a mini-processor or magic bullet and add to the bowl along with the flour and any nuts and mix on low for about 2 minutes and then high for about 1 minute.
+Step 3: Grind the oats in a mini-processor or magic bullet and add to the bowl and mix on low for about 2 minutes and then high for about 1 minute.
+Fold in any nuts.

 Step 4: Scoop into ungreased silicone or nonstick muffin pan, 10 for large muffins filled to the top or for smaller muffins fill all 12 cups evenly.
 Set timer for 25 minutes and sit back and watch/smell the magic!

-Let cool for several hours and then twist out of the muffin pan.
+Let cool and then gently twist out of the muffin pan.
 These are actually best the next day, cut in quarters and enjoyed with tea or coffee.
 They make a great portable, healthful and low-fat snack, too.
-These keep for a whole week, stored in a ziploc bag on the counter top (if they even last that long!)
+These keep for a whole week, stored in a container or ziploc bag (a bit open to avoid condensation) on the counter top and they freeze beautifully, too!